phac-nml/irida-next/docs-site/docs/user/export/working-with-exports.md

   * You must have at least the Analyst role to the project and/or group you will create the export from.

 To create a sample export:
 1. Navigate to the [project](../project/projects/manage-projects#view-projects-you-have-access-to) or [group](../organization/groups/manage#view-groups) that contains the samples you would like to export.
-  2. From the left sidebar, select **Samples**
+2. From the left sidebar, select **Samples**.
-  3. Click the checkbox of each sample you'd like to export
+3. Click the checkbox of each sample you'd like to export.
-  4. Click **Create Export**
+4. Click **Create Export**.
-  5. In the dropdown, select **Sample Export**
+5. In the dropdown, select **Sample Export**.
 6. A pop-up will appear asking the following:
-  * The file formats you'd like to include within the export.
+   - The file formats you'd like to include within the export.
 This allows you to filter out any file formats you do not wish to export.
 You are required to include at least one file format to create an export.
-  * If you'd like to give the export a name (not required).
+   - If you'd like to give the export a name (not required).
-  * If you'd like to receive an e-mail notification when the export is ready to download (not required).
+   - If you'd like to receive an e-mail notification when the export is ready to download (not required).

 ## Create Linelist Export